h1g0/RetreatDefense/README.md

 RetreatDefense
 ==============

-A real-time strategy game like "Tower defense", which created as a game jam project.
+A real-time strategy game like "Tower defense", which is created as a game jam project.